Digital Asset Management - Image Archive Database Design.

 Client: The John Kobal Foundation

 In early 2017 I was commissioned by the John Kobal Foundation to design a database using FileMaker Pro.
 The archive will contain some three thousand images and relevant data.
-The design phase of the project is almost complete and testing will commence soon.
+The design phase of the project is complete and image import is in full swing.

 About: The John Kobal Foundation